ThokozaniTshabalala/Vision-Sprint/IMPLEMENTATION_SUMMARY.md

 **See `EMAIL_SETUP.md` for step-by-step instructions.**

-The app password provided (`dbdh dpre fbji cgui`) can be used when setting up the Gmail service in EmailJS.
+Use your Gmail App Password (16 characters, no spaces) when setting up the Gmail service in EmailJS.

 ## 📁 Files Created/Modified